aidenollie/aidenollie/README.md

 - 👋 Hi, I’m @aidenollie
 - 👀 I’m interested in ...
-Python.
-Maybe learning java in the future.
+Python, and full stack web development.
 - 🌱 I’m currently learning ...
-Python
+Python, html, css, javascript.
-- 📫 How to reach me ... aidenollie9@gmail.com
+- 📫 How to reach me ... contact@aidenblvd.xyz

 <!---
 aidenollie/aidenollie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.